Brunello/server-configuration/Initial-Setup.md

     $ sudo vi /etc/iptables.firewall.rules

-> The following rules will allow ports 80, 443, 22 (or whatever you choose),
+> The following rules will allow ports 80, 443, 22 (or whatever you chose
-> ping and some testing ports.
+> previously), ping and some testing ports.
 All others will be blocked.

 > Paste the following into the new file: